Indonesian occupation of East Timor: Sexual slavery and systematic violence against women

 Known Indonesian abuses against women in East Timor were numerous and well-documented, though the true scope of the problem is difficult to ascertain, owing to the tight military control imposed during the occupation, compounded by the shame felt by victims.
 In a 1995 report on violence against women in Indonesia and East Timor, Amnesty International USA wrote: "Women are reluctant to pass on information to non-governmental organizations about rape and sexual abuse, let alone to report violations to the military or police authorities."

 Sexual slavery was institutionally tolerated and supported by the TNI and women could be summoned for sexual abuse by TNI soldiers.
 According to credible investigations, the TNI kept files designating East Timorese women who were to be made available for rape and sexual abuse by Indonesian soldiers.
-These lists could be passed on between military battalions, which predisposed women to recurring sexual victimization.
+These lists could be passed on between military battalions, which predisposed women to recurring sexual victimisation.
 Enforced marriage was also a component of TNI policy in East Timor.
 The Amnesty report cites the case of a woman forced to live with a commander in Baucau, then harassed daily by troops after her release.
 Such "marriages" took place regularly during the occupation.

 Women in areas under Indonesian control were also coerced into accepting sterilisation procedures, and some were pressured or forced outright to take the contraceptive Depo Provera.
 Village leaders were often urged to cooperate with TNI policy, and local clinics responsible for administering contraceptive injections were established under the control of the TNI in the countryside.
 In one case specifically, a group of high-school girls were injected with the contraceptive without their knowledge.
 Other forms of birth control consisted of killing newborn children of women who were suspected of being associated with the Fretilin.

-In addition to suffering systematic sexual slavery, forced sterilization, enforced marriage, torture, and extrajudicial execution, women also faced rape and sexual abuse during interrogation by Indonesian authorities.
+In addition to suffering systematic sexual slavery, forced sterilisation, enforced marriage, torture, and extrajudicial execution, women also faced rape and sexual abuse during interrogation by Indonesian authorities.
 These women included the wives of resistance members, resistance activists and suspected Fretilin collaborators.
 Often, women were targeted and subjected to torture as a form of proxy violence when male relatives who were suspected of being Fretilin were not present.
 In 1999 researcher Rebecca Winters released the book Buibere: Voice of East Timorese Women, which chronicles many personal stories of violence and abuse dating to the earliest days of the occupation.
 One woman tells of being interrogated while stripped half-naked, tortured, molested, and threatened with death.
 Another describes being chained at the hands and feet, raped repeatedly, and interrogated for weeks.
 A woman who had prepared food for Fretilin guerrillas was arrested, burned with cigarettes, tortured with electricity, and forced to walk naked past a row of soldiers into a tank filled with urine and faeces.